instruqt/nodespeed-ide/README.md

  - `8080` Terminal Port
  - `3000` Port for testing applicatiosn running inside the container
  - `9485` Web Sockets access for terminal instance

+The IDE can now be accessed from `http://localhost:6800`.
+If you are running docker with a reverse proxy or load balancer, the URL will be different.

 ## Suggested Brackets extensions
 As part of the hosted version of nodeSpeed IDE (ndoeSpeed Development), a number of Brackets extensions have been developed or forked and updated to work in the nodeSpeed IDE.
 These extensions add extra functionality to the IDE in various ways.